Can motherhood really be a career booster?

 - [22:05] Step 1: Embracing Parenting as a Competitive Advantage at Work.
 I share slides with stats pre-pandemic for women leaving work after becoming a parent and the effects of the Motherhood Penalty.
 In December 2019, women outnumbered men in the workplace for the first time.
 One short year later in December of 2020, women lost all the jobs in the U.S. workforce.

 - [22:46] Discussion of why motherhood is a training ground for leadership with eye-opening statistics to highlight how the skills women develop as parents and caregivers that they are able to bring to work.
 I discuss how Millennials and Gen Z want to be managed.
 Hint: In the ways women often lead.

 - [28:15] Would you put “Mother” on your resume or would you feel this might hinder your opportunities?
 Would you put “Parent” on your resume?

 step 2: encourage men to do so also

 - [29:40] Step 2: Encourage men to embrace parenting as a competitive advantage.
 My message to men: Embrace parenting as an important part of our society that creates empathetic skills in leaders.
 The pandemic has shifted mindsets for men regarding parenting, working, and household chore management.

 - [32:55] The pandemic is shifting deeply held, traditional benefits.
 Embrace this and take advantage of conversations with company leaders and your manager to change the way you work.
 Talk about it.
 Be vocal.

-step 3: take this moment while employers mindsets are shifting
+step 3: take ADVANTAGE OF thiS moment while employers’ mindsets are shifting